‘If you aren’t getting rejected on a daily basis, your goals aren’t ambitious enough.’ – Chris Dixon, Co-Founder Hunch.

-Here is where you show the investors how your business is a big opportunity into large addressable markets.
-On this slide, you must define the market you are in, set forth the value of said market and include graphs and illustrations pointing out your company’s addressing of a large part of the market.
+Here is where you show the investors how your business is a big opportunity in large addressable markets.
+On this slide, you must define the market you are in, set forth the value of the said market, and include graphs and illustrations pointing out your company’s addressing of a large part of the market.

-Customers slide can be included if your company contained early customers.
+The customer’s slide can be included in your company contained early customers.
 Use this for credibility and reinforcement.
 Logos work best here.

 your competition will always be on the back of the investor’s mind.
 This slide must address the following: who is your competition?
 What gives your company the edge?
 What are the key differentiators?